 The program was designed around formal classroom teaching; spiritual development; practice in both artistic skills and spiritual disciplines; worship and in living in community.
 There is also a strong emphasis on integrating with the Italian community there, in the local town where the center is based, and in collaboration with churches in the surrounding area.
 The training, both in the classroom and in the many different creative assignments, was organized around three threads: “God’s Story” (understanding the character of God and how we relate to Him), “Your Story” (understanding ourselves, our identity and how our creativity fits into that) and “10,000 Stories” (understanding God’s call to go to the nations).

 Even though I am on the OM Arts staff, the leadership wanted me to attend this year as a student, to give me the opportunity of going through the entire program before taking on a teaching role.
-This actually led into an idea role for me among the other students in the program.
-It was pretty amusing being anywhere from 20 to 40 years older than the rest of the students (who ranged from 17 to in their 40’s), but I have always found it very comfortable to hang around with young people, to do the same crazy things (albeit at a slightly slower pace, and not staying up at late at night), to laugh along side of them and just accept them for who they are.
-I was quickly adopted as “Incarnate Dad” by many of the students, who kept telling me that they appreciated the “life experience” and stability I brought into the community.
+This led into an idea role for me among the other students in the program.
+It was amusing being anywhere from 20 to 40 years older than the rest of the students (who ranged from 17 to in their 40’s), but I have always found it very comfortable to hang around with young people, to do the same crazy things (albeit at a slightly slower pace, and not staying up as late at night), to laugh along side of them and simply accept them for who they are.
+I was quickly adopted as “Incarnate Dad” by many of the students, who kept telling me that they appreciated the life experience and stability I brought into the community.

-One of the things I continually marveled at, as I studied and played and created and hung out with this little community, was the huge diversity and individuality which each of the students brought with them.
-There were definitely no two of them alike.
-They each had their strengths and struggles, their artistic styles, their cultural preferences and humor, their way of approaching challenges.
+One thing I continually marveled at, as I studied and played and created and hung out with this little community, was the huge diversity and individuality which each of the students brought with them.
+There were no two of them alike.
+Each had their strengths and struggles, their artistic styles, their cultural preferences and humor, their way of approaching challenges.
 From the wildly extroverted to the astonishingly shy, each of them brought their personal color and style to the community.
-The one thing which unified us though was our love for God and a passion to use the creative gifts which He had planted in each of us to worship and serve Him.
+The thing which unified us though was our love for God and a passion to use the creative gifts which He had planted in each of us to worship and serve Him.

-Looking back at our experience during the school, one of the aspects which the staff recognized as the key underlying the success of the program was the strength of the community created there among the students, the Incarnate staff, and even the Italian staff in the center.
+Looking back at our experience during the school, one aspect the staff recognized as the key underlying the success of the program was the strength of the community created there among the students, the Incarnate staff, and even the Italian staff in the center.
 Of course, the program, which they had spent the previous two years planning, turned out to be excellent, but the program by itself would have done nothing had there not been the platform of a safe and encouraging community for the students (and staff) to stand on.
-As I consider my part in being, “The Chuck” (as the students dubbed me), was to act as a catalyst for that community.
+My part in being, “The Chuck” (as the students dubbed me), was to act as a catalyst for that community.